MidPiedmont/clayton-cd-assistant/cda/readme.txt

 In /client is the React web app
-In /server is the API setup that serves the app data from the pgSQL server
+In /server is the API setup that serves the app data from the mariaDB server